Division of Business Assets in German Divorce Cases

 German Family Lawyers

-If a married couple runs a German company, the liquidity of the company may be at risk in the event of a divorce.
-The division of the joint assets and, thus, of the company shares can possibly lead to the break-up and insolvency of the company.
-Therefore, efficient preventive measures that protect the company are of enormous importance.
-The prenuptial agreement is considered one of the most proven means in this regard.
+If a married couple runs a company in Germany, its liquidity and continued existence may be at risk in the event of a divorce.
+Under certain circumstances, the division of the joint assets and, thus, the company shares can lead to the break-up and insolvency of the company.
+Therefore, efficient preventive measures to protect the company are extremely important.
+The conclusion of a prenuptial agreement is one of the most proven means in this respect.

-The German law firm Schlun & Elseven Rechtsanwälte offers entrepreneurs comprehensive support in all divorce law matters – especially in connection with the division of joint business assets.
-Our German family law attorneys have in-depth expertise and many years of experience to enforce your interests quickly and effectively and to protect your business from damage in the best possible way.
+Schlun & Elseven Rechtsanwälte offers entrepreneurs comprehensive support in all divorce law matters in Germany – especially concerning the division of joint business assets.
+We take care of business valuations and advise and inform you on all asset issues and tax-optimised asset distribution.
+Our German family lawyers have in-depth expertise and many years of experience to quickly and effectively enforce your interests and protect your company from damage in the best possible way.
+We also offer expert drafting and organisation of marriage and partnership agreements as a preventative measure.

-You are here: Home » Schlun & Elseven Lawyers: Legal Solutions Made in Germany » German Lawyer for Family Law » Divorce Lawyers in Germany » Division of Business Assets in German Divorce Case
+You are here: Home » Schlun & Elseven Lawyers: Legal Solutions Made in Germany » German Family Lawyers » Divorce Lawyers in Germany » Division of Business Assets in German Divorce Case

 • Enforcement of family law claims and demands